BubsTheDev/Berzerk/README.md

 # Berzerk

-Implementation of the old arcade game "Berzerk" done in 2017 at Chalmers University/Gothenburg as part of the Game Engine Architecture course.
+In 2017 I was an exchange student at the Chalmers University of Technology in Gothenburg.
+As part of the course titled "Game Engine Architecture" it was my task to recreate one game from the golden age of arcade video games.
+Key part of the task was to use existing game patterns.
+Library used: SDL2